-Fill-in-the-Blank Questions
+2.2 Fill-in-the-Blank Questions

-A polysaccharide that is made by plants and can be digested by humans is .

-Answer: starch

-Bloom's Taxonomy: Level 1 Knowledge

-2) A molecule with hydrophobic properties and polar molecular attributes would be called a(n)

-Answer: lipid Bloom's Taxonomy: Level 1 Knowledge

-3) A protein that speeds up chemical reactions without being consumed in the process is called a(n) .

-Answer: enzyme

-Bloom's Taxonomy: Level 1 Knowledge

-4) A(n) consists of many monomer subunits bonded together in order to produce a large molecule.

-Answer: polymer

-Bloom's Taxonomy: Level 1 Knowledge
+1) Atoms that have the same number of protons but differ in the number of neutrons are called Answer: isotopes Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.1 Section: 2.1 2) When an electron moves from the outer shell of one element to the outer shell of another element, a(n) bond has been created.
+Answer: Ionic Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.2 Section: 2.2 3) A substance that, when dissociated in water, will give off hydrogen ions is referred to as a(n) Answer: acid Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.3 Section: 2.3 4) The can be used to measure whether a substance is an acid or a base.
+Answer: pH scale Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.3 Section: 2.3 5) A polysaccharide that is made by plants and can usually be digested by humans is Answer: starch Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4 6) A molecule with hydrophobic properties and polar molecular attributes would be called a(n) Answer: lipid Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4

+7) A protein that speeds up chemical reactions without being consumed in the process is called a(n) Answer: enzyme Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4 8) A(n) consists of many monomer subunits bonded together in order to produce a large molecule.
+Answer: polymer Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4 9) A(n) is a nonprotein substance that aids in forming the enzyme-substrate complex in metabolic reactions.
+Answer: cofactor Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4 10) is the process of using water to break down polymers to their monomer subunits Answer: Hydrolysis Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4 11) refers to a structure of a protein in which two or more polypeptide chains bind together to form a functional protein.
+Answer: Quaternary Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4 12) This nucleotide is found in RNA but not in DNA: Answer: uracil Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4 13) Partially hydrogenated fats are also referred to as fats.
+Answer: trans Bloom's Taxonomy: Knowledge/Comprehension Learning Outcome: 2.4 Section: 2.4

-5) A(n) is a nonprotein substance that aids in forming the enzyme-substrate complex in metabolic reactions.
-Answer: cofactor Bloom's Taxonomy: Level 1 Knowledge
+14) A(n) is a type of polymer that helps in support, transport, and movement in the

-6) is the process of using water to break down polymers to their monomer subunits.
-Answer: Hydrolysis Bloom's Taxonomy: Level 1 Knowledge

-7) refers to a structure of a protein in which two or more polypeptide chains bind together to form a functional protein.

-Answer: Quaternary

-Bloom's Taxonomy: Level 1 Knowledge

-8) Lipids that regulate metabolic processes in biological systems are called .
-Answer: steroids Bloom's Taxonomy: Level 1 Knowledge 9) Partially hydrogenated fats are also referred to as fats.
-Answer: trans Bloom's Taxonomy: Level 1 Knowledge

-10) A substance that, when disassociated in water, will give off hydrogen ions is referred to as a(n) .
+oody.

-Answer: acid
+Answer: protein

-Bloom's Taxonomy: Level 2 Comprehension

-11) Atoms that have the same number of protons but differ in the number of neutrons are called

-Answer: isotopes Bloom's Taxonomy: Level 1 Knowledge
+Bloom's Taxonomy: Knowledge/Comprehension

-12) The can be used to measure whether a substance is an acid or a base.
-Answer: pH scale Bloom's Taxonomy: Level 1 Knowledge

-13) A(n) is a polymer that forms muscle, bone, hair, and other structural components of the body.Answer: proteinBloom's Taxonomy: Level 2 Comprehension
+Learning Outcome: 2.4

+Section: 2.4

-14) The energy storing polysaccharide that can be found mainly in liver and muscle cells is called .Answer: glycogenBloom's Taxonomy: Level 2 Comprehension
+15) The energy-storing polysaccharide that can be found mainly in liver and muscle cells is called

+Answer: glycogen

+Bloom's Taxonomy: Knowledge/Comprehension

+Learning Outcome: 2.4

+Section: 2.4

-15) A(n) is a substance that accepts hydrogen ions or when disassociated in water will give off hydroxide ions.Answer: baseBloom's Taxonomy: Level 2 Comprehension
+16) A(n) is a substance that accepts hydrogen ions or, when it dissociates in water, will give off hydroxide ions.

+Answer: base

+Bloom's Taxonomy: Knowledge/Comprehension

+Learning Outcome: 2.3

+Section: 2.4

-Matching Questions
+2.3 Matching Questions